Justica Flowers Lamiales (Order)

 It is not much sold commercially, but It grows easily in the garden.
 It is not, however, a good decorative because it quickly becomes very rangy with sparsely leaved stems.
 The photo specimen is still very young and hasn't ranged out yet.

-Lantana - [Spanish Flag, Shrub Verbena; Lantana camara ]
+Flowers, Berries of Lantana [Spanish Flag, Shrub Verbena; Lantana camara]

 This shrub, native to the tropical Americas, has become a very popular decorative here in Southern California.
 In some other areas, particularly Hawaii, Florida and Australia, it has become a troublesome weed.
 The foliage is toxic to most animals and eaten safely only by Australian swamp wallabys, making the plant difficult to control.